davidolrik/sublime-rsync-ssh/README.md

 You install this plugin either by cloning this project directly, or by installing it via the excellent [Package Control](https://sublime.wbond.net) plugin.

-To get notifications upon successfull saves, please install [Terminal Notifications](https://github.com/davidolrik/sublime-terminal-notifier).
+To get notifications upon successful saves, please install [Terminal Notifications](https://github.com/davidolrik/sublime-terminal-notifier).

 ## License

-&copy; 2013 David Olrik <david@olrik.dk>.
+&copy; 2013-2015 David Olrik <david@olrik.dk>.

 This is free software.
 It is licensed under the [Creative Commons Attribution-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-sa/3.0/).
 Feel free to use this package in your own work.
 However, if you modify and/or redistribute it, please attribute me in some way, and distribute your work under this or a similar license.